We’re reader-supported. When you buy through links on our site, we may earn a commission at no cost to you.

 There are plenty of resources available to get you started. take an online course, watch videos, and browse websites to learn the basics of composition, lighting, and exposure.

-Most digital cameras also come with instruction manuals with valuable tips.
+Most digital cameras also come with instruction manuals and with valuable tips on creative portrait photography.
 With a little time and effort, you can add photography to your list of badass skills.

 Would you like to read a book in an hour or less?
 Or how about being able to skim through a long article and still get all the important information?
 If so, then speed reading is a skill worth learning.